DJGosnell/DtronixModel/README.md

 ### Installation

-On Windows, run the "install.ps1" in PowerShell and this will restore the NuGet packages, create the installer and silently install the DtronixModeler application.
+On Windows, run the "install.bat" in PowerShell and this will restore the NuGet packages, create the installer and silently install the DtronixModeler application.

 ### License
 Released under [MIT license](http://opensource.org/licenses/MIT).